joCodes01/casuarinalashes/README.md

 ### Side note

-I have a small business offereing eyelash services as a side business whilst learning to code so this website is very useful to me.
+I have a small business offereing eyelash services while learning to code so this website is very useful to me.
 The main purpose is to validate the business to clients, offer service information, collect new client information before the service, offer online booking and ability to contact me through the website.